Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/_common/index.rst

    .. rubric:: Notes

-   This contoller can be used, e.g., as a current controller.
+   This controller can be used, e.g., as a current controller.
 In this case, `i` corresponds to the stator current and `u` to the stator voltage.

    .. rubric:: References